What is Floating?

 The dimensions are 6′ Wide x 8′ Long x 7′ High.
 A large 3′ x 5′ door makes access to the float room easy.

-Yes: Floatation therapy, also known as floating, floatation, sensory deprivation, isolation chambers or R.E.S.T (Restricted Environmental Stimulation Therapy)
+Yes.
+Floating is also known as floatation therapy, sensory deprivation, isolation chambers or R.E.S.T (Restricted Environmental Stimulation Therapy)

 Yes.
-Showering before entering the cabin eliminates personal products and other contaminates.
+Showering before entering your private float pool eliminates personal products and other contaminants.
 A post-float shower removes the coating of Epsom salt that is left on the skin and hair.

 What do I wear while floating?

 Nothing.
-Any clothing will interfere with your experience and contaminate the cabin.
+Any clothing will interfere with your experience and contaminate the pool.